Normal view

 By: hoakley

-Some claim that reaping using a handheld sickle or hook was used for wheat and rye, but that barley and oats were more usually mown with a larger scythe.
-Although that doesn’t appear to be accurate, it’s clear that the use of scythes was considerably more efficient.
-While it took about 4 worker-days to cut an acre of grain using a sickle or hook, using a scythe typically took only 2 worker-days per acre.
+In the centuries before mechanical harvesting, cutting the crop was hard work and labour-intensive.
+It took about 4 worker-days to cut an acre of grain using a sickle or hook, while using a scythe typically took only 2 sweated worker-days per acre.
 Scythes appear to have been used almost exclusively by men, while sickles and hooks were used by both men and women.

 Pieter Bruegel the Elder, The Harvesters (1565), oil on panel, 119 x 162 cm, Metropolitan Museum of Art, New York, NY.
 Wikimedia Commons.